alexbrand/bucketboard/docs/README.md

 # Documentation

-This directory contains implementation notes and technical documentation for BucketBoard.
+This directory contains implementation notes and technical documentation for bixo.

 ## Documentation Files